 COPD is likely a condition you have encountered: No matter where you work.
 The role of the Physical, occupational and speech therapist will vary depending on the stage of the disease, and our goals can be effective at every level!
-Here, we will delve into the different stages of COPD and examine how each stage can be approached from a therapeutic standpoint.
+Here, we will delve into the different stages of COPD and examine how each stage can be approached from a therapy standpoint.

 What is COPD?

 Chronic Obstructive Pulmonary Disease (COPD) is a progressive lung condition characterized by airflow limitation and respiratory symptoms such as coughing, wheezing, and shortness of breath.
 As the disease advances, your patients may experience reduced functional capacity and impaired quality of life.

 However, a patient with COPD can still benefit from comprehensive rehab!
 Symptom management, QOL improvement, and overall wellness are some of the goals that therapists can work on with individuals who have COPD.

 In the early stages of COPD, patients often experience mild symptoms and have minimal limitations in their daily activities.